budzillajapan-del/FreeRiichiMahjong/support.md

 ### How do I export or transfer my game?

 There's currently no save export.
-Your in-progress game lives in the app's local container on your Mac.
-If you upgrade to a new Mac, the easiest path is to finish the current match before migrating.
+Your in-progress game lives in the app's local container on your system.
+If you upgrade to a new system, the easiest path is to finish the current match before migrating.

 ### Where's the iPad / iPhone version?

 Not yet.
-MahjongmacOS is currently macOS-only. iOS / iPadOS support is something I'd love to add — it's a meaningful amount of work though, and will only happen if there's demand.
+Free Riichi Mahjong is currently macOS-only. iOS / iPadOS support is something I'd love to add — it's a meaningful amount of work though, and will only happen if there's demand.
 If you'd like it, write in and let me know.